 “Oh, wow!” he squawked.
 I couldn’t see either of them beyond the trees and bushes.

 I sighed, then listened for noise from the trail behind us.
+Lincoln and Mukki were glancing all around.
 The forest gorge was quiet except for the breeze and the calls of insects and birds and other creatures I couldn’t identify.
-I started climbing up the rocks to join my only friends.
+I started climbing up the rocks to join the animals.
+I heard Lincoln and Mukki behind me.

-When I finally reached the top of the cone of frozen lava, Sirhan and Kinsey were sitting side by side on the branch of a nearby bush, looking out over a broad, sloping plain.
-There was a bright, white plantation house standing like a Monopoly hotel in a dark clump of trees, field houses and blackish yellow polygons of tobacco spreading out over the angled horizon.
+When we finally reached the top of the cone of frozen lava, Sirhan and Kinsey were sitting side-by-side on the branch of a nearby bush, looking out over a broad, sloping plain.
+There was a bright, white plantation house standing like a Monopoly hotel in a dark clump of trees, field houses and green-yellow polygons of crop spreading out toward the angled horizon.

 “Oh, wow,” I said.
 Sirhan fluttered his feathers and Kinsey swung her furry tail back and forth.